 The energy bar is now named "Soldier Fuel" instead of HOOAH!
-They are available from Amazon.com at this link.
+They are available from Amazon.com

 A portion of the proceeds from every bar sold commercially is returned to the Combat Feeding Directorate to help fund the Army's research into enhancing soldier safety, diet and quality of life.

 The HOOAH! has also been applied to an energy drink, referred to as "soldier fuel."
 The U.S. military does not seem to have procured this product, instead fielding the Energy Rich, Glucose Optimized (ERGO) drink.

 The word "hooah" (pronounced who-aw) is an expression of high morale, strength and confidence that usually means "heard, understood and acknowledged" but can mean almost anything except no. It may have originated with the British phrase "Huzzah!" that dates at least to the 18th Century, although many other explanations are offered.
 It grew roots in the Army infantry and has now spread to the rest of the U.S. military.